rl4658/woyage-ai-audio-extractor/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) file for full terms and conditions.
+See the full terms on the [Open Source Initiative website](https://opensource.org/licenses/MIT).

 © 2025 Raymond Li